Tuesday, 9 July 2013

 And God agreed.

-On the third day, God created the cow and said: 'You must go into the field with the farmer all day long and suffer under the sun, have calves and give milk to support the farmer's family.
+'You must go into the field with the farmer all day long and suffer under the sun, have calves and give milk to support the farmer's family.
 For this, I will give you

 a life span of sixty years.'